geooot/soul-patch/CONTRIBUTING.md

   commits.

 ## Code of Conduct
 Let's be nice to one another!
-We follow the [Node JS code of conduct](https://github.com/nodejs/admin/blob/master/CODE_OF_CONDUCT.md)
+Check out our [code of conduct here](https://github.com/geooot/soul-patch/blob/master/CODE_OF_CONDUCT.md)